 \subsection{User-Level User Profile Reconstruction}

-While session-level analysis provides insights into short-term ad content, a user's full ad exposure history offers a much richer and more stable signal for profile reconstruction.
-To leverage this, we construct a user-level profile by aggregating the outputs from the session-level analysis.
-Specifically, for each of the users in our dataset, we collect all the session summaries generated in the previous step.
-These summaries are then concatenated in chronological order, creating a longitudinal narrative of the LLM's evolving perception of the user over their entire two-year observation period.
-This complete, time-ordered text, which represents a condensed history of the key demographic signals identified by the LLM over time, is then provided to the model in a final step.
-The LLM is tasked with performing a holistic, user-level classification for each demographic attribute based on this comprehensive narrative.
-This methodology allows the model to base its final user-level prediction on a synthesis of cumulative evidence (i.e., the aggregate semantic signals from all ads seen over time) and temporal patterns (i.e., shifts or trends in the types of ads shown), while remaining computationally tractable.
+While session-level analysis captures short-term context, a user's full ad exposure history offers a richer and more stable signal.
+To leverage this, we construct a user-level profile by aggregating the reasoning summaries derived in the previous stage.
+Let $R_u = (r_{s_1}, r_{s_2}, \dots, r_{s_m})$ denote the chronological sequence of reasoning summaries generated for user $u$ across $m$ sessions.
+These summaries are concatenated to form a longitudinal narrative, representing a condensed history of the inferred demographic signals over the entire two-year observation period.
+The final profiling is performed by the model $\mathcal{M}$, conditioned on a synthesis prompt $\mathcal{P}_{\text{profile user}}$, to predict the final attribute set $\hat{\mathcal{A}}_u$: $\hat{\mathcal{A}}_u = \mathcal{M}(R_u \mid \mathcal{P}_{\text{profile user}})$.
+This hierarchical aggregation allows the adversary to synthesise cumulative evidence (i.e., aggregate semantic signals) and detect temporal patterns (e.g., shifts in interests or trends) from the full reasoning summaries of a user $R_u$.
+Crucially, this approach remains computationally tractable by processing condensed summaries rather than the prohibitive raw ad stream $\mathcal{S}_u$.